jaihuni/Team-Cook/DP5 report/main report.md

 (3) Recipe Optimizing Page

 - Place a text "Amount" above the amount input boxes.
   - Some users thought that the amount input boxes are displaying other information as calories.
 Also, currently it is hard for users to recognize what they have to do at a glance.
-Placing a text "Amount" will provide user better confidence with their action.
+Placing a text "Amount" will provide a user better confidence with their action.
-- Amount Modify
+- Place 'Modify Amount' button at bottom, and add some visual effect when a user enter a number in the input boxes.
+  - 'Modify Amount' button placed at top is not noticeable when a user finish input.
+It must be better to place at bottom so that a user can easily notice the button.
+Also, visual effect could lead a user to click the button.
+These will provide a user better learnability.
-- For the necessary instructions, put cubes without the checkmark, instead of checkboxes.
+- Beside the necessary steps, place a colored square without a checkmark instead of a checkbox.
+  - Currently, purpose of the checkbox is unclear and user has a trouble with noticing a difference between necessary/optional steps.
+Rather than placing a checkmark beside every step, placing only beside the optional steps will make user easier to notice that the user can manipulate steps with a checkmark.
+This will provide a user better learnability.